navneetshukl/LocalHoist/README.md

 **LocalHoist** lets you take an app running on your machine (say, `localhost:8080`) and give it a public URL that anyone on the internet can hit.
 It's the same idea behind tools like `ngrok` or `localtunnel`, implemented from scratch in Go as a two-part system:

 - **Server** — a Gin HTTP server that accepts WebSocket connections from clients and issues each one a unique public tunnel URL.
-- **Client (CLI)** — a Cobra-based command line agent that connects to the server, listens for incoming requests over the socket, replays them against your local app, and streams the response back.
+- **Client (CLI)** — a Cobra-based command line agent that connects to the server, listens for incoming requests over the socket, replays them against a local port you specify, and streams the response back.

+Server and client are independent Go modules (`LocalHoist-Server` and `LocalHoist-Client`), so each can be built, versioned, and deployed on its own.

 When someone hits your public tunnel URL, the request travels over the open WebSocket connection to your machine, gets executed locally, and the response is relayed back out — all in real time.